 Looking to upgrade your home office?
-These Black Friday printer deals are a great place to start so you can begin printing in-house.
+These Memorial Day printer deals are a great place to start so you can begin printing in-house.
 Whether you work from home, run a business, need to start adding to your photo albums, or just need a printer for occasional admin needs, there are many options below for you.
-Plus, with Black Friday deals now underway, now is the prime time to make that purchase you've probably been putting off.
+Plus, with Cyber Monday deals now underway, now is the prime time to make that purchase you've probably been putting off.

 And for the digital nomads, there are plenty of portable printers to choose from that will easily slot into your backpack for on-the-go use.

-We'd recommend being quick with these Black Friday printer deals as they tend to disappear quickly.
+We'd recommend being quick with these Memorial Day printer deals as they tend to disappear quickly.
 We'll be updating this page with the best discounts out there so you can find the model that works for you, and suits your budget.

 • Amazon: shop deals on HP, Canon, Epson, and more